About arc42

 • Validates moves and checks win conditions

-• Computes bot moves using various strategies (random, heuristic)
+• Computes bot moves using various strategies (random, heuristic, neural network)

 • Completely stateless service using YEN notation